 In the morning, plan to eat lightly.
-Fasting is recommended for some eight hours prior to the experience.
-It’s recommended that you stay hydrated throughout the day, but stop drinking water some two hours before the flood.
+Fasting is recommended for around eight hours prior to the experience.
+It’s recommended that you stay hydrated throughout the day, but stop drinking water two hours before the flood.

 Depending on the potency of the plant and your weight, 5-25g of root bark should suffice for a flood journey.
 This is another reason why having a guide is vital – you need someone who knows the particular plant and the adequate dosages to administer.
 Pure ibogaine content makes up about 1-5% of the bark volume.

 Once you take the iboga, it should take up to an hour, sometimes even longer, for the effects to come on.
 The first changes you’re likely to feel will be dizziness, a decline in muscle coordination, and increasing difficulty in moving.
 Nausea may come next, and purging often follows.
 Expect your heart rate to rise, your mind to race, and your brain to begin comprehending that something strange is taking over.
 Soon, it will become apparent that there will be no turning back for a long time.

 The quality and intensity of your hallucinations (with eyes open and closed) will depend on how much iboga/ibogaine you consumed.
 Unlike entheogens such as ayahuasca and psilocybin mushrooms, which are known to show completely different realities, iboga/ibogaine visuals are mostly an expression of your subconscious, and resemble a lucid dream more than hyperdimensional alternate universes.